Custom Functions Operations

 Returns the state of the Custom functions server.
 This includes whether it is enabled, upon which port it is listening, and where its root project directory is located on the host machine.

-Returns an array of of projects within the Custom Functions root project directory.
+Returns an array of projects within the Custom Functions root project directory.
 Each project has details including each of the files in the routes and helpers directories, and the total file count in the static folder.

 Returns the content of the specified file as text.
 HarperDB Studio uses this call to render the file content in its built-in code editor.